Risk Identification and Risk Reduction Program

 - The Risk Assessment Management Plan (RAMP) manages the entire process "from grass to glass".
 With this holistic approach, farmers can become aware of an array of issues not previously considered.
 This is valuable because Australia is a very risk-averse country.

-- The RAMP approach also has built-in operational strategies to help farmers to run their raw dairy business sensibly via the use of Standard Operating Procedures.
+- The RAMP approach also has built-in operational strategies to help farmers to run their raw dairy business sensibly and skilfully via the use of Standard Operating Procedures.

 - The 11 risk categories of the Risk Identification and Risk Reduction Program explores the tools that can help dairy farmers to write food safety plans, also called RAMP plans, for producing raw drinking milk (RDM).
 This approach is a valuable contribution to current world best practice.
 It is based on how systems in nature come together and operate together, because true intelligence operates on whole system recognition.
 It explores the interconnectedness of many systems.
 It endeavours to understand the value of nature and natural ecosystem services that contribute to food safety.